 In cooler or damper weather, the soil will hold moisture longer.
 In hotter, more arid conditions, moisture will evaporate more quickly, drying out your plant more quickly.
 Watering schedules will change depending on your climate and the weather.

 Light conditions also affect a rubber tree plant’s moisture needs.
 Generally, rubber tree plants prefer bright, indirect sunlight.
 Depending on the season, the actual amount of light your plant receives will change.
-Less light means reduced water intake and more light results in increased water intake.
+Less light means reduced water intake, and more light results in increased water intake.
 For more, see our in-depth guide to the best locations for rubber tree plants in the home.

 With the seasons, light conditions, temperatures, and humidity shift naturally throughout the year.
 During the winter and fall, rubber tree plants enter a dormant phase during which they grow very little, require few nutrients, and don’t take up as much water.

 During the spring and summer, rubber tree plants enter their growing season.
 At this time, the plant’s water needs will increase, and you can also fertilize your rubber tree plant to encourage healthy growth.

 Rubber tree plants do best in a well-draining potting mix that consists of about 1/3 peat, 1/3 sand or perlite, and 1/3 bark.
 Your plant’s watering needs will vary based on the type of potting mix your plant is in and how much moisture it holds.